Auckland City Council: Finances

 In the financial year ending June 2007, Auckland City Council had operating revenue of NZ$552 million, of which 68% came from Council rates, which were NZ$859 per ratepayer on average.
 It expended NZ$343 million on capital projects, of which 45% went to 'transport' expenses, 19% to 'property and asset management' and 17% to 'open spaces, parks and streetscapes', while 10% were spent on 'stormwater and waste management'.
 Another 7% were spent on 'arts and culture' and 2% on 'zoo, recreational facilities and community development'.
 The operating surplus was NZ$40.3 million.

 Controversies

 In 2002 then mayor John Banks announced plans to sell 1570 of its 1700 pensioner flats.
 A coalition called Council Housing Action Group (CHAG) fought the privatisation.
 Initially Banks sought to sell the flats on the private market, and the coalition protests included disrupting private auctions.
-While the coalition was unable to prevent the sell-off, they achieved a substantial “compromise” where the flats were not sold off privately but instead sold to Housing New Zealand.
+While the coalition was unable to prevent the sell-off, they achieved a substantial "compromise" where the flats were not sold off privately but instead sold to Housing New Zealand.
 All 1542 pensioner flats and 129 residential houses owned by Auckland City Council were sold to Housing NZ for $83million in 2002-3.
 The "book value" for all was $132million at the time of sale.

+In 2003, a contract award decision concerning waste collection and disposal services was challenged by an unsuccessful tenderer, Onyx Environnement (part of the international Veolia Group).
+The city's invitation to tender, first launched in 2000, sought proposals for waste collection in the eastern and western parts of the city, with the potential for two separate contracts to be awarded.
+On separate analysis, Onyx's tenders for each division offered the best value, but the other tenderers offered a discount if their bids were amalgamated and a cross-city contract was awarded.
+Onyx had not included this provision in their submission, which meant that once this proposal was considered, they were no longer the lowest-cost bidder.
+They challenged the contract award decision but the High Court upheld the Council's right to consider such a "non-compliant" proposal.
+Justice Mark O'Regan held that the Council's tendering rules allowed it such discretion and noted that the Council had sought external advice before going ahead with its decision.
+The Council's lawyers welcomed the ruling as significant for all New Zealand local authorities undertaking public procurement activities.